digitalfabrik/integreat-cms/sphinx/_docstrings.rst

 ..
 Hint::

-    In the model documentation, the parameter types are not required, because they are automatically derived from the model field type.
-See :func:`~conf.process_django_models` for more information.
+    In the model documentation, the parameters are not required, because they are automatically derived from the model field type.

 Whenever you want to document module/class attributes which are not parameters (i.e. because they are not passed to the ``__init__()``-function or contain static values), use inline comments::